metameshllc/solscape/README.md

 # Audit Tools
 A bash script for carrying out auditing processes.

+### Why use it?

+* Automatically excludes trusted public libraries and audits C-Dili has done before.
+* Saves repetitive entering of commands for scoping and tool analysis.
+* Syncs seamlessly with Odyssey to create streamlined reports for client audits.

 ## Scoping

 Scoping is an essential part of audit _pre-assessment_ which has to do with understanding the dimensions of the files to be audited, and what kinds of work/how much work will an audit entail